Moms who travel for work

 2. Packing Together

-Let your kid help you prepare for the trip.
-Helping you pack, will make the child feel included in your plan and will reduce their anxiety.
+Also, let your kid help you prepare for the trip.
+Helping you pack will make the child feel included in your plan and reduce their anxiety.
 They may even have a few things they would like for you to take, which could bring you a well-needed laugh in the days to come.
+You can also use it as an opportunity to teach them how to pack a suitcase properly.
+Getting children to make their very own lists is a straightforward method to begin.
+With a decent packing list, you are off to a great start.

 First, tell your kids about where you are going, what you will do, and when you will return.
 Help them pick a suitable suitcase for you.
-At this point, urge them to make their lists, and remind them they all need to fit in the suitcase.
+At this point, urge them to make their lists and remind them they all need to fit in the suitcase.
 Then go through the lists with them and help them make changes.
-Get them to include things they’ve ignored, and exclude things you don’t need.
+Get them to include things they’ve ignored and exclude things you don’t need.
 Urge them to be selective and think light.
-Let them pick and assemble the things they know about, placing them in a heap and marking them off the list, while you take care of the important stuff.
+Let them pick and assemble the things they know about, placing them in a heap and marking them off the list while you take care of the important stuff.
 It will be a worthwhile investment in their learning process and your travel sanity.

 3. Leaving Behind Reminders

 Children of all ages experience separation anxiety when their mother is gone.
-Giving a child something that reminds them of their mom, can reduce separation anxiety.
+Giving a child something that reminds them of their mom can reduce separation anxiety.
 Leaving gifts or notes behind for them to find is a good strategy to aid your anxious child.
 You can also give them a special object to hold onto or, for infants and younger kids, a piece of clothing or a photo will keep your presence in the home.

 The night is the time when kids need their mom the most.
 They miss the bedtime stories when you’re away.
-You can either record themselves reading a bedtime story, or sit down together and read a book before you leave to help them identify, cope, and work through their worries.
+You can either record yourself reading a bedtime story or sit down together and read a book before you leave to help them identify, cope, and work through their worries.
 When I Miss You is a perfect book for a mom to read to her little one.
 This wonderful book gives a sneak peek into what happens when you and your child separate in a very reassuring and child-friendly way.
 Kids love to see themselves and their feelings reflected in visuals and stories, and this book fulfills just that.

 4. Saying Goodbyes When You Travel for Work